romanjoffee/sagecreator/README.rst

 Execution
 ---------

-After the installation, configure the tool by filling out configuration parameters:
+After the installation, configure the tool by specifying configuration parameters:

 ---------